 Many parents believe that they don’t need a will or trust because they believe that their children can simply divide their assets, especially if the children all get along well.
 However, there are a number of potential problems that can arise, as well as additional costs that may be needlessly incurred, in these situations.
 Let’s consider the following matters.

-- Without a will or trust the decedent does not direct the distribution of their personal property items among their beneficiaries.
+- Without a will or trust, the decedent does not direct the distribution of their personal property items among their beneficiaries.

 In these situations, conflicts can arise among the surviving children, particularly over items with sentimental value.
 Assume a situation where each of the children is entitled to an equal share of the estate based upon the fair market value of the assets.
 “Fair Market Value” in this case does not take into account the sentimental value that may be placed on assets, such as heirloom jewelry, or other assets that may have great sentimental value.
-An estate plan using a Will and/or a Trust, can specifically direct who gets what assets, and avoid any unnecessary disputes among beneficiaries.
+An estate plan using a Will and/or a Trust can specifically direct who gets what assets and avoid any unnecessary disputes among beneficiaries.

 - Not everyone may hear the same information from a parent or loved one as to how property is to be divided.

 For example, a parent may specifically tell one child that they are to inherit a specific piece of property, perhaps valuable jewelry.
-Later, the parent may tell another child that they are to get the same item, or the item may be lost, sold or given away during parent’s life.
+Later, the parent may tell another child that they are to get the same item, or the item may be lost, sold, or given away during the parent’s life.
 What happens after the parent dies and more than one child or beneficiary wants the jewelry?
 The children or beneficiaries are unnecessarily in a situation where they may each believe they are entitled to the jewelry, and a dispute started.
 The better approach is to specifically and in a legally enforceable manner, direct who is to get what as part of your wishes; a communication that all the beneficiaries can rely on in settling the estate.